 Liwan Recreation Area Introduction

-Li Bay is a natural cove shaped like a crescent moon, serving as an early port for offshore operations in Qimei.
-Today, only a small area of the simple Li Port remains on the southern side.
-Along the coastal road, after passing the radar station and a winding slope, you can see the crescent-shaped bay.
-The surrounding hexagonal basalt formations are well-developed, spectacular, and varied, with coastal erosion features visible everywhere.
-The geology here is primarily basalt, and the beach is formed from accumulations of white coral fragments, creating a striking contrast between the dark basalt and the white coral sand.
-The Li Bay swimming area is the only recreational area in Qimei, and because Qimei Island is an industrial-free island, the water is clean and clear, with dense coral and rich, diverse marine ecology.
-The shallow water level makes it relatively safe, and many tourists come here to experience snorkeling, guided by professional instructors to observe the underwater ecology up close, where you can see tropical fish freely swimming among the dense corals—a must-try experience when visiting! 【Recommended stay time】 1 hour.
+Koi Bay is a natural small bay shaped like a crescent moon, which was an early port for offshore operations in Qimei.
+Now, only a small and simple Koi Port remains on the southern side.
+Along the coastal road, after passing the radar station, one can see the crescent-shaped bay at the sloping bend.
+The surrounding basalt topography is well-developed, spectacular, and varied, with coastal erosion formations visible everywhere.
+The geology here is primarily basalt, and the beach is formed by the accumulation of white coral debris, creating a striking contrast between the dark basalt and the white coral sand beach.
+The Koi Bay swimming area is the only water recreation area on Qimei Island.
+Due to Qimei Island being an industrial-free island, the water quality is clean and clear, with dense corals, hosting rich and diverse marine ecology.
+The shallow water level makes it comparatively safe, and many visitors come here to experience snorkeling, guided by professional instructors to observe the underwater ecosystem.
+One can see tropical fish swimming freely among the dense corals up close, making it a must-try experience when visiting. 【Recommended stay time】 1 hour.

-A vast and tranquil sea area, ideal for snorkeling.
+A vast and calm sea, ideal for snorkeling.